reinerBa/Vue-Responsive/README.md

 The Bootstrap 3 breakpoints are includes as well.

 # Usage
+With npm and ES6/babel please use the common module:

+    npm install vue-responsive -save
+    import vueResponsive from 'vue-responsive/dist/Vue_Responsive.common'

-Just include the script and use the directive on a Html-Element inside a Vue Element
+In the browser just include the script and use the directive on a Html-Element inside a Vue Element

     <script src="Vue-Responsive.js"></script>